elastic/integrations/testing/environments/kubernetes/README.md

  running for the whole time in the background.
 Then the `/etc/build` directory of minikube VM (host for k8s cluster) will be mounted within the Registry's Pod serving the packages to the outside world.
  5. Deploy the stack with `kubectl apply -f snapshot.yml`.
 This will bing up Elasticsearch, Kibana and Package Registry.
  Verify that the services are running properly by finding their exposed endpoints.
-Run `minikube service kibana --url` and `minikube service registry --url`
- (these commands return the endpoint which is a combination of the minikube VM's ip and the k8s exposed port) to find the endpoint and check their health.
+Run `minikube -n kube-system  service kibana --url` and `minikube -n kube-system service registry --url` (these commands return the endpoint which is a combination of the minikube VM's ip and the k8s exposed port) to find the endpoint and check their health.
  6. Login to Kibana using the proper endpoint and `elastic:changeme` credentials.
 Verify that Kibana is ready to enroll Agent.